jrisi256/obsidian/joe_shack_home/Setting Up My Steam Deck.md

 * You can download the Linux version of Tango from the Tango website quite easily.
 * You can download the save files from the N1GP discord.
+* Make sure you have the controller layout set to game-pad plus joystick.
+When launching Tango, if you have the layout set to anything other than this, it will not recognize the Steam deck controller as a controller (even if you switch it).
+When launching the application, it needs to be set to this layout and not switched from.
+This necessitates using the touchscreen, unfortunately.